conda-incubator/conda-store/docusaurus-docs/community/policies/backwards-compatibility.md

 It should always be clearly communicated in release notes and documentation when an API endpoint is deprecated or removed.
 This should include:
 - version number of the release where this was deprecated
-- provide suggestions for alternatives (if possible).
+- provide suggestions for alternatives (if possible)
-- provide justification for the removal (such as a link to the issue or CVE that necessitated the removal)
+- provide justification for the removal (such as a link to the issue or CVE that necessitated the removal).

 ### Python API